Kahar90/kahar90.github.io/_posts/2022-03-21-Flutter-Github-Client.md

 # Flutter GitHub Client - Mobile

 Hello there!
 Today I am going to showcase a project that I made a while back.
 This project was built for a technical test for a job, and since there’s no NDA or whatever, I am here to share it with you.
 The app is built with Flutter, and the API used is provided by GitHub.
-The app showcases common state management technique, REST APIs, and data parsing.
+It showcases common state management technique (BloC Pattern), REST APIs, and data parsing.

-The app was built using Flutter, and uses BloC pattern for the state management.

 The code for the project can be found on my GitHub or through this [link](https://github.com/Kahar90/Githubflutterclient).